 Ruihao Rongtong, with registered capital of US\$37.6 million (RMB250.0 million), was invested in by the Company on May 6, 2015, for the purpose of undertaking a residential property development project in Beijing.
 On March 1, 2016, June 28, 2016 and September 18, 2016, an unrelated trustee company, Ping An trust Co., Ltd. ("Ping An trust") purchased 20%, 5% and 10% of the Company's equity interest in Ruihao Rongtong, respectively, and loaned US\$124.3 million (RMB862.5 million) in aggregate to the Group.
 On February 28, 2017, the Company repurchased the 35% equity interest of Ruihao Rongtong from Ping An trust.
-On May 23, 2017, Ping An trust subsequently repurchased back 35% of the Company's equity interest in Ruihao Rongtong, and loaned US\$246.8 million (RMB1.61 billion) in aggregate to the Group .
+On May 23, 2017, Ping An trust subsequently repurchased back 35% of the Company's equity interest in Ruihao Rongtong, and loaned US\$246.8 million (RMB1.61 billion) in aggregate to the Group.
 As of December 31, 2018, Ruihao Rongtong had one project under construction.
 Pursuant to the share purchase agreement, the 35% of non-controlling equity interest of Ruihao Rongtong was to be repurchased by the Company in cash at the earlier of the second anniversary date, or the date the Company elected to repurchase the 35% equity interest of Ruihao Rongtong.
-Therefore, the non-controlling interest is mandatorily redeemable and is accounted for as liability in accordance with ASC 480, Distinguishing Liabilities from Equity .
-In addition, since the Company planned to repurchase the 35% equity interest of Ruihao Rongtong within the next 12 months, the liability is classified as current liability as of December 31, 2018.
-On June 21, 2019, the Company repurchased the 35% equity interest of Ruihao Rongtong from Ping An trust and Ruihao Rongtong ceased to be variable interest entity("VIE").
+Therefore, the non-controlling interest is mandatorily redeemable and is accounted for as liability in accordance with ASC 480, Distinguishing Liabilities from Equity.
+On June 21, 2019, the Company repurchased the 35% equity interest of Ruihao Rongton from Ping An trust and Ruihao Rongtong ceased to be variable interest entity("VIE").

-In accordance with ASC 810, Consolidation, Ruihao Rongtong as of December 31, 2018 is a variable interest entity as it was not established with sufficient equity at risk to finance its activities without additional subordinated financial support.
-As of December 31,2018, the Company is considered as the primary beneficiary of Ruihao Rongtong, as it has the power to direct the activities of Ruihao Rongtong that most significantly impact their economic performance and has the obligation to absorb the losses and the right to receive benefits from Ruihao Rongtong through its voting interest underlying its 65% equity interest in accordance with PRC Law and the articles of association of Ruihao Rongtong.
+In accordance with ASC 810, Consolidation, Before June 21 2019, Ruihao Rongtong was a variable interest entity as it was not established with sufficient equity at risk to finance its activities without additional subordinated financial support.
+The Company is considered as the primary beneficiary of Ruihao Rongtong, as it has the power to direct the activities of Ruihao Rongtong that most significantly impact their economic performance and has the obligation to absorb the losses and the right to receive benefits from Ruihao Rongtong through its voting interest underlying its 65% equity interest in accordance with PRC Law and the articles of association of Ruihao Rongtong.
 Based on the above, Ruihao Rongtong was consolidated by the Company.